 Ensemble Darkhorse: Spencer, the Hartfords' snarky butler who makes the best jokes this season.

 As far as the villains go, Kamdor and Miratrix are pretty well received, some go as far to state that they should've been the season's main bad guys instead of the brothers.

 He Really Can Act: While Overdrive is regarded by many as a sub-par season, even detractors said that James Maclurcan was fantastic when it was revealed that Mack was a robot.
 His shock, sadness and anger came off as genuine.

 Never Live It Down: Will's actor, Samuell Benta's "banner incident" still hasn't seemed to die down in the fandom yet, and it happened in 2007.
-This is because, when he was invited back for Super Megaforce, fans were absolutely outraged, and all of a sudden everything erupted again.
+This is because, when he claimed he was invited back for Super Megaforce, fans were absolutely outraged, and all of a sudden everything erupted again.
 Although, generally speaking, stealing from a charity for sick and dying kids is generally a very good way to be remembered for just that one thing for as long as you live no matter what else you do in your life.

 Irony: While Overdrive is considered to be one of the weakest seasons by many fans, the Sentai it was based on, GoGo Sentai Boukenger, is actually considered to be one of the best, even by people who don't normally watch Sentai.

 Moral Event Horizon: While Flurious is never a nice guy from the start, tricking his brother, who'd come on his hands and knees offering peace, into handing over the Corona Aurora with an offer of friendship, then killing him off in cold blood definitely pushes him over the line.